-- 41.1 Employers' Liability Insurance.
-The General Contractor shall acquire and maintain Employers' Liability insurance with at least \$500,000/\$500,000/\$500,000 limits of liability for all employees who will be working at the Project site. - 41.2.1 Commercial General Liability Insurance.
+- 41.2.1 Commercial General Liability Insurance.
 If the work involved requires the use of helicopters, a separate aviation liability policy with limits of liability of \$100,000,000 will be required.
 If cranes and rigging are involved, a separate inland marine policy with liability limits of \$100,000,000 will be required. - 41.2.1.1 The limits of liability shall not be less than \$5,000,000 each occurrence combined single limits for bodily injury and property damage.
-If split limits are used, they shall not be less than \$2,000,000 for each person and each occurrence and \$1,000,000 for property damage. - 41.2.2 Comprehensive Automobile Liability Insurance.
+If split limits are used, they shall not be less that \$2,000,000 for each person and each occurrence and \$1,000,000 for property damage. - 41.2.2 Comprehensive Automobile Liability Insurance.
 Policy limits shall not be less than \$2,000,000 for combined single limits for bodily injury and property damage for each occurrence.
-As an alternative, split limits of not less than \$1,000,000 for bodily injury and \$500,000 for property damage for each occurrence shall be maintained. - 41.2.3 Excess or Umbrella Liability Insurance.
+As an alternative, split limits of not less than \$1,000,000 for bodily injury and \$500,000) for property damage for each occurrence shall be maintained. - 41.2.3 Excess or Umbrella Liability Insurance.
 This policy shall have a minimum of \$100,000,000 combined single limits for bodily injury and property damage for each occurrence in excess of the applicable limits in the primary policies. - 41.2.4 Workers' Compensation Statutory Requirements (Kentucky)

-ARTICLE 42 KEY ACCESS
+ARTICLE 42 KEY ACCESS (NOT USED)